Henry-Ash-Williams/lovejoys-antiques/README.md

 - `SECURITY_PASSWORD_SALT`: Used by `itsdangerous` as part of the email verification step
 - `RESEND_API_KEY`: API key used to interact with [resend](https://resend.com/overview), used to send emails
-- `RECAPTCHA_PUBLIC_KEY`: The site key provided by google recaptcha
+- `RECAPTCHA_PUBLIC_KEY`: The site key provided by Google recaptcha
-- `RECAPTCHA_PRIVATE_KEY`: The secret key provided by google recaptcha
+- `RECAPTCHA_PRIVATE_KEY`: The secret key provided by Google recaptcha
 - `IMAGE_KEY`: The key used to encrypt and decrypt images